 Short-term Care: Rehospitalizations

-This datapoint measures the number of rehospitalizations per thousand days of short-term care.
-Keeping residents out of the hospital during rehabilitation is key to restoring the health of patients.
+This is a measure of the number of rehospitalizations per thousand days of short-term resident care.
+Avoiding the hospital during rehabilitation is important to restoring the physical abilities of patients.

 Short-term Care: ER Visits